FedeIII/bayaz/README.md

 ## TO DOs

+- Autofill Dominion and Subdominion when creating a settlement from the map
+- Save last position in the map
 - Keep names of monsters for nicks as default
 - Remove magic-items and deps
 - Bug: right click on spells during character creation advances to next step